mkplayer-sdk/releases/web.md

 ## 1.42.13 - 2021.06.18
 - **Change log:**
     -  Exposed APIs in SDK to set the player forward and backward buffer duration value.
-Option provided in Reference App, to set the player buffer values
+Option provided in Reference App, to configure the player buffer values
     -  Added support to display the live latency, buffer duration metrics in the Reference Application
     -  Added support to overwrite the default params with CDN Token properties in the manifest url, when the CDN token keyname matches with default param name